 Even with all of this violence, the people interviewed in the movie look back on what they experienced with a lot of fondness. (“The [mosh] pits were violent as hell.
 It was glorious,” says Death Angel’s Mark Osegueda.)
 The violence is described as not so extreme that anyone got murdered at concerts, but there was enough bloodshed and broken bones for it to be dangerous to go to many of these male-dominated shows.
 Hammett describes how the musicians often dealt with it: “The anger and frustration [were] being channeled into our instruments.”

 The trash-metal scene in the San Francisco Bay Area was largely centered in working-class areas of the East Bay, where in the late 1970s and early 1980s, unemployment and crime rates were high.
 Oakland and Berkeley are the two biggest cities in the East Bay, with Oakland known for its racially diverse mix of people, and Berkeley having an image as a hippie-friendly, liberal college hub.
 Kids were starting to discover new heavy metal, which was thriving in Europe, by trading tapes and reading about bands in magazines.
-Kerrang! (a British magazine for heavy metal) had free ads for pen pals, while Metal Mania had gone from a newsletter to an underground magazine by 1981.
+Kerrang! (a British magazine for heavy metal) had free ads for pen pals, while Metal Mania had gone from being a newsletter to being an underground magazine by 1981.

 Hammett remembers that in the mid-to-late 1970s, when he was a teenager in the working-class California suburbs of El Sobrante and Richmond, “We were far away from the city.
 We were isolated.
 There was nothing to do.”
 He adds, “There was something I wasn’t getting enough of until I heard this band called UFO.”